gokberksahin/playlistify/README.md

 # playlistify
-Turn your sentences to spotify playlistss
+Turn your sentences to spotify playlists